PaulT95/Import_Vicon_Data/README.md

 - Force (If there are more force platforms there will be more matrix like FP1, FP2, FPx with X,Y,Z)

+Tested and work on both txt and csv exported from Vicon Nexus 2.6, 2.7, and 2.12
 PS: sorry if the description is not that good, or even a couple of comments in italian but I had to write quickly notes while I was programming ;)